-- Doesn’t have quite the hold like some other clays
+- Doesn’t have quite the hold of some other clays

 The founders of Pete & Pedro – Aaron Marino and Stephen Posta – don’t want you to have just any type of hair.
 They want you to have “good” hair, and to say a product qualifies as good (skip other adjectives like “phenomenal” and “amazing) is high praise, indeed.

-Pete & Pedro’s also delivers an all-day hold that’s not overly strong, but strong enough to leave your hair pliable and easy to work with if you need to re-style during the day.
-And it leaves a matte finish that looks completely natural.
+Pete & Pedro’s also delivers an all-day hold that’s not overly strong but strong enough to leave your hair pliable and easy to work with if you need to re-style during the day.
+Also, it leaves a matte finish that looks completely natural.

 This clay has a light, non-gritty texture and is easy to apply without forming clumps.
 The length of its hold depends on the thickness of your hair; for men with thin, fine hair, an 18-hour hold isn’t out of the question.
 Moreover, it washes easily out of your hair.